ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Reparameterization using Merge Layers
 #####################################

-To perform gradient-based optimization of ELBO, we require its gradients with respect to the variational parameters :math:`\phi`, which is generally intractable.
+To perform gradient-based optimization of ELBO with respect to model parameters :math:`theta` and variational parameters :math:`\phi`, we are required to compute its gradients with respect to these parameters.
+This is easy to do for parameters :math:`theta`, but is generally intractable for parameters :math:`\phi`.
 Currently, the dominant approach for circumventing this is by Monte Carlo (MC) estimation of the gradients.
-There are a several estimators based on different variance reduction techniques.
-However, for continuous latent variables, the *reparameterization gradients* can be shown to have the lowest variance among competing estimators.
+There exist a number of estimators based on different variance reduction techniques.
+However, the *reparameterization gradients* can be shown to have the lowest variance among competing estimators for continuous latent variables,

 The ELBO can be written as an expectation of a multivariate function :math:`f(\mathbf{x}, \mathbf{z}) = \log p_{\theta}(\mathbf{x} , \mathbf{z}) - \log q_{\phi}(\mathbf{z} | \mathbf{x})`